rlugojr/linkurious-enterprise-manual/Administrating/Database_settings.md

 ![default settings for database](https://dl.dropboxusercontent.com/s/6cnhxqjolt407jf/105.png?dl=0)

-In the administrator dashboard, notice that we may switch the data source in the breadcrumb when multiple data sources are connected.
+Notice that we may switch the data source in the breadcrumb when multiple data sources are connected.

 # Elasticsearch settings